Which Countries Ban GMO Crops or Require GE Food Labels?

 A growing opposition to genetically modified foods – abbreviated as either GE foods or GMO foods – has been increasing in many countries.
 In others, not so much.

-The Monsanto Corporation, the world’s largest purveyor of genetically modified food seeds, is combating a growing worldwide opposition to GM foods.
-Can Monsanto change?
-Can Monsanto be prodded into another business strategy?
+The Monsanto Corporation – the world’s largest purveyor of genetically modified food seeds – along with many large food producers, are combating growing worldwide opposition to genetically modified foods.

-Germans have banned the growing of all GMO crops.
+Germans have banned the growing of all GMO crops, except potatoes.

 GMO crops have been banned from growing in Ireland, and Ireland has a voluntary GM food labeling system.

 These countries have banned GMO crops and have banned the sale of GM foods in their countries.